cortex-lab/phy/docs/customization.md

 Objects in the program may emit **events**.
 An event has a name and optional parameters.
 Other objects may subscribe to events by **registering callbacks**.
 A callback is a function that is called when an event is raised.

+Events are raised globally.
+Every object in the Python process may subscribe a callback function to any event.

 ### Registering a callback